VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 - WaitForSingleObject
 - NtWaitForSingleObject

-If everything was done correctly, you should no longer transitions from the Windows APIs to the native APIs we used in our medium-level Dropper POC.
+If everything was done correctly, you could observe that there are more transitions from the Windows APIs to the native APIs we used in our MLA-Dropper poc.
-Instead we directly access the native APIs in ntdll.dll
+This result was expected and is correct because our MLA-Dropper accesses or imports the needed native APIs NtAllocateVirtualMemory, NtWriteVirtualMemory, NtCreateThreadEx and NtWaitForSingleObject directly from ntdll.dll.
 <p align="center">
 <img width="522" alt="image" src="https://user-images.githubusercontent.com/50073731/235374864-c7e90dd6-82c6-49d1-a90c-b80a531416b3.png">
 </p>

-## HLA-Dropper analysis: x64dbg
+## MLA-Dropper analysis: x64dbg
-Using x64dbg I check from which region of the PE structure of the High Level API dropper the system call for the Native API NtAllocateVirtualMemory is executed.
-As direct system calls are not yet used in this dropper, the figure shows that the system call is correctly executed from the .text region of Ntdll.dll.
-This investigation is very important because later in the article I expect a different result with the low level POC and want to match it.
+Using x64dbg we verify from which region in the PE structure of the MLA-Dropper the system calls for the used native APIs are executed.
+Since direct system calls are not yet used in MLA-Dropper, the figure again shows that the system call is correctly executed from the .text region of ntdll.dll.
 ![image](https://user-images.githubusercontent.com/50073731/235368598-ad159117-abb5-4b0d-8b52-bea2a162b565.png)

 ## Summary: Medium-level API Dropper
-- Made transition from high to medium level or from Windows APIs to Native APIs
+- We made the transition from high-level APIs to mid-level APIs, or from Windows APIs to native APIs.
 - But still no direct use of system calls
-- Syscall execution over medium_level_dropper.exe -> ntdll.dll -> syscall
+- Syscall execution via medium_level_dropper.exe -> ntdll.dll -> syscall
-- Dropper imports no longer Windows APIs from kernel32.dll...
+- Dropper no longer imports Windows APIs from kernel32.dll
 - In case of EDR would only hook kernel32.dll -> EDR bypassed